galaxyproject/training-material/topics/single-cell/faqs/user_community_join.md

 We also post new tutorials / workflows there from time to time, as well as any other news.

-If you'd like to contribute ideas, requests or feedback as part of the wider community building single-cell and spatial resources within Galaxy, you can also join our [Single cell & sPatial Omics Community of Practice](https://galaxyproject.org/community/sig/singlecell/).
+{% icon point-right %} If you'd like to contribute ideas, requests or feedback as part of the wider community building single-cell and spatial resources within Galaxy, you can also join our [Single cell & sPatial Omics Community of Practice](https://galaxyproject.org/community/sig/singlecell/).

+{% icon tool %} You can request tools here on our [Single Cell and Spatial Omics Community Tool Request Spreadsheet](https://docs.google.com/spreadsheets/d/15hqgqA-RMDhXR-ylKhRF-Dab9Ij2arYSKiEVoPl2df4/edit?usp=sharing)